 These situations are not so common, I must say, but it has happened.

 It has also happened that people have used the negative word xiazi (瞎子), instead of mangren (盲人), the best word to say blind.
 To say xiazi to me on the street is like saying “get away”.
 They say it because I’m in their way, but I cannot know that.
-It’s not so common to happen, but when it does, it’s usually a young voice saying these things.
+It does not happen very often, but when it does, it’s usually a young voice saying these things.

 Many people will help and accept us as well, though.
-There are many volunteers in our organization that have no disability that are using their time to help us.
+There are many volunteers in our organization that have no disability who are using their time to help us.

 I think that the situation for visually impaired people is better than before, but there are still many challenges to overcome.

-There are more people understanding visually impaired people and they are now more willing to give you opportunities, but it takes a long time to convince them you can do it.
+More people are understanding of visually impaired people and they are now more willing to give you opportunities, but it takes a long time to convince them you can do it.
 Public policies are paying more attention to us, but they prefer to support more normal organizations, instead of small organizations like us, in which the founder is blind.

 Another challenge is social life.